 Workshops

-Your Nervous System, Your Power is an interactive, experiential workshop designed to help participants understand what’s happening inside them—so they can show up in their lives with more clarity, choice, and confidence.
-Through a mix of movement, art, discussion, and simple neuroscience, participants explore the “owl, tiger, and turtle” states of the nervous system and begin to recognize how stress, overwhelm, and shutdown show up in their own bodies.
-Using relatable language and low-pressure activities, teens map their personal “window of tolerance,” identify what pushes them out of balance, and discover what helps bring them back.
-The tone is intentionally supportive and non-judgmental, with co-created agreements, optional sharing, and frequent regulation breaks to keep energy and engagement high.
+• Your Nervous System, Your Power is an interactive, experiential workshop that helps participants understand what’s happening inside them—so they can move through life with more clarity, choice, and confidence.
+Through movement, art, discussion, and simple neuroscience, participants explore the “owl, tiger, and turtle” states of the nervous system and begin to recognize how stress and overwhelm show up in their own bodies.
+In a supportive, non-judgmental space, they map their “window of tolerance,” identify what pushes them out of balance, and discover what helps bring them back.

 In this talk, we’ll explore how to create a flexible, supportive rhythm for your family that works with your child’s (and your own) natural energy, emotions, and needs.
 Instead of rigid routines, you’ll learn how small, intentional anchors in your day can bring more calm, cooperation, and connection.